zhengshuai1001/JiKouCompany/README.md

 And then, when we summon the will, they soon become inevitable.

 If you cannot do great things, do small things in a great way.

+Don't limit your challenges - challenge your limits.